Welcome to the world of HMOs (a.k.a Single lets on steroids)…

 - Requires more management and time.

-- There are more regulations with HMO’s landlords have to comply with compared to Single Lets, particular regarding safety aspects.
+- There are more regulations with HMO’s landlords have to comply with compared to Single Lets, particularly regarding safety aspects.
 This is covered in:

 - Capital growth can sometimes be lower on converted HMO’s, because the resale value of them are typically lower than regular houses.